Hormiguero

 Hormiguero is located in the state of Campeche midst the large group of ruins in the Rio Bec area.

 This incredible archaeological site lies in the thickness of the jungle.
-Hormiguero is just a few kilometers off of the main highway running south from Xpujil.
+Hormiguero is just a few km off of the main highway running south from Xpujil.
 The area outlines an atmosphere of calm and peace.
-You get pretty deep into the jungle of the Calakmul Biosphere Reserve.

-In addition, being immersed in the vast jungle, moisture abounds allowing small plants to cover much of the structures and passages, providing a stage that will transport you to the splendor of this mayan city.
+In addition, being immersed in the vast jungle, moisture abounds allowing small plants to cover much of the structures and passages, providing a stage that will transport you to the splendor of this Mayan city.

-Hormiguero is a little known site that is a delightful pleasure to visit.
+Hormiguero is a little-known site that is a delightful pleasure to visit.

-The word “hormiguero” means “ant hill” in spanish.
+The word “hormiguero” means “ant hill” in Spanish.

 History